 Alicanto

 Yuri Quintana leads the Alicanto platform (http://www.alicantocloud.com) that supports health professionals' online collaborations to develop and disseminate standardized care pathways and have online virtual tumor boards.
 Alicanto has online meeting spaces, private groups with shared documents, online discussion forums, and a clinical case consultation system.
-Alicanto is being used by several Harvard affiliated hospitals in pediatrics and cancer.
+Several Harvard-affiliated hospitals in pediatrics and cancer are using Alicanto.
 Learn more about Alicanto.

 Steven Horng is Clinical Lead, Machine Learning, Center for Healthcare Delivery Science at BIDMC and collaborates on MIT AI researchers.
 See his work on AI and Sepsis and AI and COVID-19 Forecasting.